OlivierSohn/hamazed/BACKLOG.md

 ## Animation Design

-- Today the contract of pure animation functions is that they should return a constant number of animation points that are correlated across frames.
-We could also make them say "After frame x, since my animation is done I will return an empty list" : it could allow to stop animations that have "CollisionReaction Traverse" and will continue indefinitely or to interpret "CollisionReaction Traverse" as "CollisionReaction ReboundAnd" for animations that don't guarantee they will end

-- generalize chained sequences on collisions
-  - try passing a list of functions to the tree's 'treeOnWall' Rebound
 - make an animation between levels to make the world reduce progressively for this animation we need to render the frame on top of the world

   it's more complicated than an animation because there are multiple chars
-- when an animation point touches the world frame, make it change color
 - use a different animation when the target is met?

 ## Playability
 - do not count duplicate laser shots in same motion step.
 - write a help
-- it seems that the console has a fixed refresh rate of 21 fps, so if we render an a slightly different fps there will be every once in a while a frame than will be slow (as if a frame was skipped) for animations.
-It would be nice to synchronize animation exactly with console fps to have a better fluidity

 ## Difficulty
 - choosing different prime numbers for width and height would increase the complexity